ntaraujo/killer/README.md

 * Open GL >= 2.0
 * 100MB of free disk space for the installer, 37MB for the standalone

 This app doesn't aims to be a complete task manager, even take place of the default one.
-Despite that, you can question: "why these requirements?"

-The tools chosen to proceed with this project are why.
-We understand the problem, but there are no plans to rewrite all the code soon 🙂
+Understand also, despite being not a complete solution, these are the requirements by the tools chosen to proceed with this project.
+Mainly the language and framework.

 ## ⬆️Update